Millenium47/fee-calculation-service/README.md

-Small REST API project for interview.
+Simple project for interview with REST API and rabbitMQ messaging.